What is a foster home

-- If you rent your home you must have consent from your landlord to have a dog.
+- If you rent your home, then you must have consent from your landlord to have a dog.

-- All dogs/cats in your home must up to date with vaccines, and spayed/neutered should the street dog not be
+- All dogs/cats in your home must up to date with vaccines, and neutered should the street dog not be.

 - You must be open to having a home visit from a Bansko Street Dogs representative.
 We will need to see the areas of the home where the dog will be allowed, and also visit with family members and current pets.